laptobbe/TSNetwork/README.md

 #TSNetwork
-TSNetwork is a simple block based callback network framework, currently only for iOS but hopefully coming to Mac soon.
-Please feel free to help and come with suggestions on what you need!
+TSNetwork is a simple block based callback network framework supporting both iOS and Mac.
+Please feel free to help and/or come with suggestions on what you need from a network framework!

 The TSNetwork framework is provided under an MIT licence.

 ##Overview

 The framework is designed around the principle that you just want to get or send the data.
-Therefor it asumes a lot of things, making it sutable for most simple apps but not sutable for others.
+Therefor it asumes a lot of things to make things simple, making it sutable for most apps but probobly not for everyone.

-The framework uses NSURLConnection and adds the request to a single NSOperationQueue in the TSNetwork object.
-Right now only async requests are supported.
-Multiple queues can be created by creating additional TSNetwork instances.
+To send a async request the framework uses NSURLConnection and adds the request to a single NSOperationQueue in the TSNetwork object.
+Multiple queues can be managed by creating additional TSNetwork instances.

+To send a sync request the framework uses NSURLConnection using the send synchronous request method.
+The returning block is the same, making it easy to switch back and forth between Async and Sync as needed.

 ##Example

-A simple get request with all the standard values
+A simple async get request with all the standard values

 	TSNetwork *http = [[TSNetwork alloc] init];
 	NSURL *url = ...
-	[http getURL:url] send:^(NSHTTPURLResponse *response, NSString *body, NSError *error) {
+	[http getURL:url] sendAsync:^(NSHTTPURLResponse *response, NSString *body, NSError *error) {
 		//Do something with the response
 	}];

-A simple post with some data atteched to it
+A simple async post with some data atteched to it

 	TSNetwork *http = [[TSNetwork alloc] init];
 	NSURL *url = ...
 	NSData *data = ...
-	[http postURL:url data:data] send:^(NSHTTPURLResponse *response, NSString *body, NSError *error) {
+	[http postURL:url data:data] sendAsync:^(NSHTTPURLResponse *response, NSString *body, NSError *error) {
 		//Do something with the response
 	}];